Salazar, a Democrat, was the representative for Colorado’s 3rd congressional district from 2005 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Salazar is shown as a purple triangle. (analysis methodology)
+Salazar is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Salazar sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (20%) Economics and Public Finance (14%) Water Resources Development (14%) Government Operations and Politics (12%) Armed Forces and National Security (11%) Environmental Protection (11%) Transportation and Public Works (11%) Energy (8%)

 Some of Salazar’s most recently sponsored bills include...

 - H.R.
 6493 (111th): Curecanti National Recreation Area Boundary Establishment Act of 2010

 - H.R.
 5974 (111th): To direct the Secretary of Education to pay to Fort Lewis College ...

 - H.R.
 5916 (111th): Methamphetamine Prevention Campaign Grant Program Act of 2010

 - H.R.
 5798 (111th): To name the Department of Veterans Affairs telehealth clinic in Craig, Colorado, ...